Last updated: September 18, 2025 | Originally published: June 18, 2022

 How it went: the training process

-Kathryn quickly started implementing our initial advice.
+Kathryn quickly implemented our initial advice.
 On the member forums, she writes:

 I’ve been working on the hand touching exercise, and he’s caught on to that quickly.
 I’ve already used it a few times when I can tell by his energy that his teeth are tingling for contact with skin.
 It worked well.